MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-cash-registers.md

 ### Configure custom fields to be used in receipt formats for sales receipts

-Make the following steps to configure custom fields:

-1. On the **Language text** page, add the following records for the captions of the custom receipt layout fields.
-Note that the Language ID, Text ID and Text fields are provided for example, and can be changed according to your requirements.
+On the **Language text** page, add the following records for the captions of the custom receipt layout fields.
+Note that the Language ID, Text ID and Text fields are provided for example, and can be changed according to your requirements:

 |Language ID|Text|Text ID|
 |-------|----------------------------------------|--------|